Generalized Zurek's bound on the cost of an individual classical or quantum computation: ACHIEVABILITY OF ( )

-Here we show that the bound (\ref{eq:resInt}) can be achieved for any desired input-output conditional probability distribution $p(y\vert x)$, assuming this distribution is computable (i.e., there exists some computer program that can output the value of $p(y\vert x)$ to any desired degree of precision).We sketch the design of our protocol $\PP$ at a high level, without delving into full technical rigor which would go far beyond the scope of this paper.
+Formally, we imagine that we are provided with some desired input-output conditional probability distribution $p_{Y\vert X}$.
+We also imagine that we are provided with a thermal environment with inverse temperature $\beta$ and energy function $\epsilon$.
+We assume that these are all computable, meaning that there exists some computer program that can output the value of any $p(y\vert x)$, any $\epsilon_{b}$, and $\beta$ to any desired degree of precision.
+We also assume that the heat bath described by $\epsilon$ and $\beta$ is nearly ideal, i.e., it is large and undergoes rapid self-equilibration.
+Then, in the limit of an ideal bath, we show that there exists a protocol $\PP$ that can come arbitrarily closely to the bound (\ref{eq:resInt2}).
+We do so by sketching out the construction of such a protocol $\PP$ at a high level, without delving into full technical rigor which would go beyond the scope of this paper.

-We begin by stating a few assumptions.
-First, we assume that $X$ has access to an additional ``memory subsystem'' $M$.
+Our construction will suppose that subsystem $X$ has access to an additional ``memory subsystem'' $M$.
 The memory subsystem has the same dimensionality as $X$ and it acts as a catalyst: it is initialized in an unentangled ``empty string'' pure state $\vert\varnothing\rangle$ at the beginning of the protocol, and it is left in (nearly) the same pure state after the protocol finishes.
-We assume that one can carry out physical protocols on $X$ that depend on the state of $M$, while the state of $M$ is held fixed --- and vice versa for transformation over $M$ with $X$ held fixed.
-Such protocol are often termed ``feedback control'' in the literature \citep{sagawa2008second,parrondo2015thermodynamics}.
+We will perform protocols on $X$ that depend on the state of $M$ while holding the state of $M$ fixed --- and vice versa for protocols over $M$ with $X$ held fixed.
+Such protocols are often termed ``feedback control'' in the literature \citep{sagawa2008second,parrondo2015thermodynamics}.

-Second, we assume that the heat bath $B$ is (nearly) ideal, meaning that it is large, self-equilibrating, and weakly coupled to $X\times M$.
-Given this assumption, processes over $X\times M$ can be carried out in a (nearly) quasistatic and thermodynamically reversible manner (see constructions in \citep{anders2013thermodynamics,reeb_improved_2014,aaberg2013truly,skrzypczyk2014work}).
-We also use the assumption of weak coupling to write the First Law as $Q=W-\Delta E_{XM}$, where $Q$ is generated heat, $W$ is work done on the system, and $\Delta E_{XM}$ is the expected energy increase of subsystems $X\times M$.
+We will also use the fact that a nearly ideal bath can be weakly coupled to subsystems $X\times M,$ and then used to carry out transformations over $X\times M$ in a (nearly) quasistatic and thermodynamically reversible manner (see constructions in \citep{anders2013thermodynamics,reeb_improved_2014,aaberg2013truly,skrzypczyk2014work}).
+Weak coupling also allows us to write the First Law as $Q=W-\Delta E_{XM}$, where $Q$ is generated heat, $W$ is work done on the system, and $\Delta E_{XM}$ is the expected energy increase of subsystems $X\times M$.